John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 Leave the unique Id Package name as is.

 Set the package display name.
-A first version of 1.0.0 makes sense.
+The default first version of 1.0.0 makes sense.

 ### Certificate

-A signed package gives the user of the package the certainty that the code comes from a trusted source.
+A signed package gives the user of the installer package the certainty that the code comes from a trusted source.

 You sign your package with your certificate.

 A proper certificate would be a certified trusted certificate.
-You would need to involve a trusted authority (Comodo, for example) you would pay annually to obtain a code signing certificate.
+You would need to involve a trusted authority (Comodo, for example) that you would pay annually to obtain a code signing certificate.

-Since we are only distributing our application internally (no one we don't know needs to trust us), we will generate a dev certificate.
-We will not get it authenticated by a trusted authority.
+Since we are only distributing our application internally, no one we don't know needs to trust us.
+We will generate a dev certificate to sign our installer package with.
+We will not bother getting this certificate authenticated by a trusted authority.